MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/office2016/what-s-new-for-admins-in-office-2016.md

 ## Outlook 2016 adds support for multi-factor authentication (MFA)

 Multi-factor authentication (MFA) is now available in Outlook through integration with the Active Directory Authentication Library (ADAL).
-For more information, see [Plan multi-factor authentication for Outlook 2016 for Windows](https://technet.microsoft.com/library/5b02b884-bb3f-437d-9ae7-a79b70c8261e(v=office.16).aspx).
+For more information, see [Plan multi-factor authentication](https://docs.microsoft.com/office365/admin/security-and-compliance/multi-factor-authentication-plan).

 ## Outlook 2016 now requires Autodiscover to be configured

 Outlook now requires Autodiscover to be configured or it will be unable to connect to Exchange Server.
 Outlook retrieves Exchange connectivity settings directly from Autodiscover instead of the registry, making profiles more reliable, but that also makes Autodiscover a required feature.
-For more information, see [Autodiscover service](https://technet.microsoft.com/library/bb124251.aspx).
+For more information, see [Autodiscover service](https://docs.microsoft.com/Exchange/architecture/client-access/autodiscover).

 ## Data Loss Protection (DLP) added to Word 2016, Excel 2016, and PowerPoint 2016